DustinHartzler/As-Heard-On/readme.txt

 3. Display random album artwork in the sidebar

 == ChangeLog ==

+= 1.13 =
+*	Fixed an issue that broke Featured Images (which was probably around for a long time)

 = 1.12 =
 *	Fixed an issue that broke the ability to add images to Posts and Pages with certain themes